top of page

 Pilot Objectives

-Beginning Spring 2026, DAR establishes ten hedgerows of productive perennial shrubs across the Food Solidarity Garden's full acre.
+Beginning Spring 2026, DAR will establish ten hedgerows of productive perennial shrubs across the Food Solidarity Garden's full acre.
 The goal is a managed annual-to-perennial succession that reduces irrigation and labor inputs over time while sustaining food and medicine production for the community.

 IMG_0311.jpg